ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-select.md

 1. disable per-row
 1. drop down position
 1. future select APIs like icons, filtering, virtualization
+1. row could move as a result of value change if it's being sorted/grouped
+1. grouping for display value case.
+OK to group same display value even if different options?

 _Describe the design of the component, thinking through several perspectives:_